aimiyazawa/DS-Study_campus_recruitment/README.md

 - Visualize data and identiry critical features
 - Build a regression ML model and evaluate the model

-I will annotate my intent and interpritation.
+I will annotate my intent and thoughts.